 The total number of CPU cores available to the system is changed from 2 core to 4 cores to 6 cores.
+Turbo and HyperThreading were disabled for this study.

-Performance Qualification Rating
+Performa ance Qualification Rating

 CPU Core Sensitivity 2 Core, 2 4 Cores , 4 6 Cores, 6

 Threads Threads Threads

-MobileMark 2018 Baseline
+MobileMark 2018 Baseline +31.1% +38.7%

-Table 2: CPU Core Sensitivity
+Table 5: CPU Core Sensitivityiii